Naliwe/bitBurnerTsProject/README.md

 - `src/bin/utils/initRepo.ts`: A simple script with no references.
 Used to init the repo the first time when no files are available on the game home server.
+- `src/bin/utils/pullFiles.ts`: Utility script that `wget`s the
+  `manifest.txt` file from the server and downloads all scripts to the same location on the game home.
 - `src/lib/Helpers.ts`: Just some helper functions to make things neater in executable scripts.